-Members form a cooperative to get a service -source of supplies, market for products, or performance of specialized functions.
-The primary purpose in cooperating is to get a needed service, not a monetary return on capital investment.
+Members form a cooperative to get a service: providing supplies, marketing their products, or performing specialized functions.
+The primary purpose in cooperating is to get a needed service or product, not a monetary return on capital investment.
 Limiting the payment, if any, for members' capital used to operate the cooperative supports the principle of distributing benefits proportional to use.

-The basic idea, however, is that current users finance their cooperative in proportion to use, and that returns to their financial investment-are secondary to the value of services received.
+The basic idea, however, is that current users finance their cooperative in proportion to use, and that returns to their financial investment are secondary to the value of services received.